Sidemen: Sidemen Clothing

 Since 2014, the group has sold and distributed Sidemen Clothing merchandise.
 In October 2021, Sidemen Clothing collaborated with Ellesse, an Italian sportswear brand, and launched an AW21 collection of co-branded clothing.
 On 15 July 2023, they opened their first physical store in the Bluewater Shopping Centre in Kent.
 On 4 October 2024, they opened their second physical store in Bull Ring, Birmingham.
+However, the Bull Ring store closed in January 2026.
 The group also announced their partnership with Paramount to produce a Teenage Mutant Ninja Turtles-themed Sidemen apparel line.

 Side+

 In September 2021, the Sidemen launched a subscription service app known as Side+, where they would post behind-the-scenes content from their YouTube video recordings and other extra contents.
 On 14 January 2022, they announced that the app is now available on Xbox.

 Sides

 Sides restaurant in Dalston, East London.

 Example of the Sides menu: chicken burger, waffle fries, and wings with Tennessee sauce.

 In November 2021, the Sidemen partnered with Reef, the world's largest operator of virtual restaurants and delivery kitchens, to launch a restaurant chain known as Sides.
 The restaurant is serving a menu of chicken and plant-based sandos, sliders, and salads that come in flavours including chipotle, classic buffalo, BBQ, Korean BBQ, teriyaki, garlic mayo, and Louisiana.
 Other dishes include mac and cheese bites, waffle fries, slaw, onion rings, and cheese poppers.

 On 24 February 2022, the restaurant launched its first physical branch in Boxpark Wembley, attracting over three-hour queues on its debut day.
 As of September 2022, the restaurant had over 80 dark kitchens across the UK and 20 in the UAE.
 On 29 September 2022, the restaurant launched its second physical branch in Boxpark Croydon.
 In October 2022, the restaurant unveiled its new partnership with Farnham Town F.C., a semi-professional football club based in Farnham, Surrey, to become the football club’s front-shirt sponsor of the newly released 2022/23 away kit.